ppernia/ppernia/README.md

 - 👋 Hi, I’m @ppernia
 - 👀 I’m interested in Python, Data Science, and AI
-- 🌱 I just finished my Introductory Python have a professional certificate from Georgia Tech through the edx.org.
-I also have 8 certificates from Harvard edx that comprise the Introductory Data Science course.
+- 🌱 I just finished my Introductory Python program have a professional certificate from edx-Georgia Tech.
+I also have 8 certificates from edx-Harvard that comprise the Introductory Data Science course.
 I am now planning to study applied AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...